Following Schubert varieties under Feigin's degeneration of the flag variety: Criteria for reducibility

 \section{Criteria for reducibility}

 In this section we examine when Schubert varieties become reducible after degenerating.
-We give a number of sufficient conditions for certain monomials of degree two to be contained in the initial ideal $\init_{\bf w}(\mathcal{I}_w)$ for $w\in S_n$.
+We give a number of sufficient conditions for certain monomials of degree two to be contained in the initial ideal $\init_{\bf w}(\mathcal{I}_w)$ for $w\in S_n$ making repeated use of \eqref{eq:containment}.